-January 2002 heard the announcement that Cats, the longest-running musical in West End and Broadway history, was to close.
-The show ended the first of its nine lives, on its 21st birthday, 11 May 2002.
-The final performance was also broadcast on a large screen in the Covent Garden Piazza.
-Prior to the opening of Umoja – The Spirit of Togetherness (2002, transferred from Queen’s), the building underwent an extensive programme of work to reinstate the original stage machinery and auditorium features which made it so versatile that on its opening in 1976 it was hailed as ‘Europe’s revolutionary new entertainment venue’.
-Given the opportunity of designing a ‘theatre for the future’, the architects (Paul Tvrtkovic in association with Sean Kenny, famous for his original Oliver! set, Chew and Percival) incorporated many revolutionary features, notably the stunning 60’-wide revolve which includes the stage, orchestra pit and part of the seating which was used to such great effect in Cats.
+But for a theatre characterised by its evergreen adaptability, this was just another fascinating turn in a long and winding road.
+Prior to the opening of Umoja – The Spirit of Togetherness in 2002 the building underwent an extensive programme of work to reinstate the original stage machinery and auditorium features which made it so versatile that on its opening in 1976 it was hailed as ‘Europe’s revolutionary new entertainment venue’.
+Understandably excited by the prospect of designing a ‘theatre for the future’, architects Paul Tvrtkovic and Sean Kenny set about the challenge of inventing a whole new set of breath-taking features – most notably the stunning 60-foot revolve, which includes the stage, orchestra pit and part of the seating, and was used to great effects in Cats.